Rocketgraphai/install/README.md

 docker compose down    # Stop and remove the containers
 ```

-Alternatively, you can manage containers using the **Docker Desktop** application.

 For more details, refer to the **[Mission Control Guide](https://github.com/Rocketgraphai/rocketgraph/blob/main/README.md).**

 ## Local Installation